MuhammadMoeezKhan/Restaurant-Rater-App/README.md

 # Restaurant-Rater-App

 Android Studio application that allows a user to rate restaurants that they have visited and store the reviews on their device’s **Internal Storage**.
-Applcaiton Reads and Writes data from/to the linked **csv** file.
+Applcaiton Reads and Writes data from/to the linked **CSV** file.

 ###### Each **Review** stores:
 * Restaurant's name